Malik Reaves

 Malik Reaves (born December 15, 1995) is a professional gridiron football defensive back who is a free agent.
 He played college football for Villanova, where he earned all-CAA honors following his senior season.

-High school career
+Early life

 Reaves was a four-year letter winner in football and track at Duncan U. Fletcher High School where he was an all-state honoree, first-team All-Gateway Conference, and The Florida Times-Union All-First Coach Honorable Mention.

 College career

 Reaves was fourth on the Wildcats defense in tackles in 2017 with 58 (35 solo).
 He finished his career with 178 tackles in 43 games for Villanova, along with 4 interceptions, 13 pass defenses, and 2 forced fumbles.
 Reaves earned second-team all-CAA honors twice, following his Sophomore (2015) and Senior (2017) seasons.

 Professional career

 Reaves was ranked among the top twenty-five at his position in the 2018 NFL draft.

 Kansas City Chiefs

 Reaves signed with the Kansas City Chiefs as an undrafted free agent on May 8, 2018.
 He was waived on June 14, 2018.